Rudy Kurniawan: Victims and aftermath

 Victims of Kurniawan's fraud include Bill Koch, who sued Kurniawan in 2009 alleging he sold fake bottles at auction and in private sales—specifically, a 1947 Pétrus, 1945 Comte Georges de Vogüé Musigny Cuvée Vieilles Vignes and two bottles of 1934 Domaine de la Romanée-Conti that were sold at the first of Kurniawan's two auctions in 2006.
 Koch and Kurniawan settled out of court in July 2014 for $3 million in damages, and Kurniawan should be completely debriefed regarding his knowledge of counterfeiting in the wine industry.
 Acker, Merrall, & Condit was still owed, as of February 2012, almost $3.5 million from their loans to Kurniawan.
 In January 2015, the contents of Kurniawan's personal wine collection was examined for non-fake wines that could be sold to help repay his victims.
 The authentic wines in his collection were sold for $1.5 million.

 After imprisonment, Rudy Kurniawan was deported to Indonesia.
-As of 2023, Kurniawan has been counterfeiting wines as a party trick at exclusive dinners in Singapore, so that his creations can be compared to the originals.
+As of 2023, Kurniawan has been counterfeiting wines as a party trick at exclusive dinners in Singapore so that his creations can be compared to the originals as well as be sold as cheaper legitimate blends rather than forgeries.
+On multiple occasions, most of the guests preferred the fakes.